ericrogler/Green-Book/Z013_Teacher_Client_Relations.md

 They have a lot of real power over you, but often have hands tied outside of their control for reasons like state and federal regulations and legal consequences for actions.

+A primary goal is to ensure good PR for the facility (or facilities) they manage and avoiding lawsuits.
+This may mean bending the knee to demands both reasonable and unreasonable.

 They want the school to perform well and they hold a large responsibility for its success or failure.
 The District and Department of Education also have a vested interest and want good returns on the investment they put into the school.

 For smaller schools, you may need only a single principal and the teachers may pitch in to cover deficiencies.
 For larger schools, you'll still have one "principal."
 Still, many roles are divided or partitioned out amongst multiple people, such as assistant principals or deans.
 These roles assume some duties similar to a principal, but focus on specific duties (such as discipline), groups of students (such as finance major students), or specialized administrative tasks (such as Legal Counsel and HR Manager).
 The principal still has a hand in the affairs of everything at the school and has a surprisingly large amount of legal power.